Sometimes we need a reality check to want to make a change. And I’m no exception.

 Workout Equipment I Use

-Here is all of the equipment I use and recommend, along with alternatives.
+So here are all of the things I use and recommend, along with alternatives.

 I was lucky enough to have purchased dumbbells last summer in preparation for the days I didn’t feel like going to the gym.
 Who knew I would need them for a time like this?